Tommy Lee Continues Family Feud On Social Media, Alleges He Spent $130K On Son Brandon’s Rehab

 — JustJared.com (@JustJared) June 19, 2018

 While the video has apparently been deleted, Brandon Lee responded to Tommy’s post by sharing a clip of his father “looking a little sleepy” in his underwear, and accusing him of not showing up to his sons’ important events.
-He also added a warning asking his father to stop airing his dirty laundry on social media, lest he get “put right back to f**kin’ sleep,” like he was when both men had a physical altercation in March.
+He also added a warning asking his father to stop airing his dirty laundry on social media, lest he gets “put right back to f**kin’ sleep,” like he was when both men had a physical altercation in March.

 Brandon’s recent social media activity, which took place shortly before Tommy’s MasterCard-referencing tirade, suggested that he wants to “move on” and keep the family feud private at the very least, according to a report from Metro.